SU_A_08

 [i] What things and memories do you miss from your country?

 [r] My relatives in Syria.
-The relatives of my mother, my grandmother and my grandfather.
-We always miss them because they are the ones who brought us up and lived with us.
-We miss our home, our big house we left, our farm.
-We have no farm, no pool, no land, everything.
-We miss nature too, we lived in a very natural area.
-We had a big house, a big farm, a swimming pool and good people in our lives.
+My mother’s relatives, my grandmother and my grandfather.
+We miss them all the time because they are the ones who raised us and lived with us.
+We miss our house, the big house we left behind, our farm.
+We don’t have a farm here, no swimming pool, no land, nothing.
+We also miss nature; we lived in a very natural area.
+We had a big house, a large farm, a swimming pool and good people in our lives.
 I miss nature very much.

 [i] And your friends in Syria?